Yes, we’ve all heard that there will be fewer examinations in Singapore schools.

-The best way to start is to tell your own story and relate it to your business.
+The best way to start is to tell your own story as an educator and relate it to your business.
 Ask yourself the following questions:

 You’ve probably seen a lot of generic examination tips being shared.
 Stuff like ensuring that your child gets a good night’s sleep, avoid burning the midnight oil, eats well, or continues to exercise during the exam period.

 What you need to offer are “ninja tricks” to score during examinations.
 They may include a specific study calendar for Mathematics (down to specific topics), the best ways to answer open-ended versus multiple-choice questions, or step-by-step guides to managing difficult questions with model answers (and the thinking process) provided.